Refinitiv/Real-Time-SDK/Java/README.md

 Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build RTSDK as detailed below.
 In addition, this repository depends on a Binary Pack found in the [release assets](https://github.com/Refinitiv/Real-Time-SDK/releases) section that is auto pulled by a build.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

-Refinitiv Real-Time SDK package may also be [downloaded from Refinitiv Developer Portal](https://developers.refinitiv.com/elektron/elektron-sdk-java/downloads).
+Refinitiv Real-Time SDK package may also be [downloaded from Refinitiv Developer Portal](https://developers.refinitiv.com/refinitiv-real-time-opnsrc/rt-sdk-java/downloads).

 Refinitiv Real-Time SDK package is also available on [MyRefinitiv.com](https://my.refinitiv.com/content/mytr/en/downloadcenter.html).
-Search for: "Elektron SDK".

 ## Building RTSDK